BabakEA/Install_Apache_SPARK_Hadoop_on_Windows_Machine/README.md

     a.	python -m pip install findspark

-  2)	initialise pyspark using this lib using:
+  2)	initialise pyspark using this lib:

     a.	import findspark